lighthouse-labs/student-image/readme.md

 - Vagrant
 - packer

+## Features

+- Ports forwarded: 3000, 3001, 8080, 5001
+- NVM with NodeJS installed
+- RVM with ruby installed
+- Postgres and MongoDB installed

 ## Local setup with salt

 TODO - How to run checkout and run salt on a fresh ubuntu install to do the setup without vagrant/vm.